SDcodehub/SDcodehub.github.io/_posts/2024-04-02-Books-list.md

   8. Selected Short Stories of Rabindranath Tagore
   9. The Phoenix Project
   10. The Unicorn Project
+  11. 2024
-  11. Influence
+      1. Influence
-  12. Atomic habits
+      2. Atomic habits
+      3. The Four Agreements: A Practical Guide to Personal Freedom
-  13. Thinking fast and slow
+      4. Thinking fast and slow
         a.
 In progress

-To read
-  1. How to Win Friends and Influence people
+      5. How to Win Friends and Influence people
+        a.
+In progress

 Tech books